FREQUENT ASKED QUESTIONS

 How is the curriculum designed that students can in fact choose their own path?

 All 42-campuses worldwide share the proven curriculum of Ecole 42 in Paris.
-There are more than a hundred projects laid out as a tree.
+There are more than 250 projects laid out as a galaxy of projects.
 When a student completes a project, they move to the next one, until they can choose from different paths and discover multiple aspects of programming and IT.
 Each student’s experience is unique, as they experiment with projects and choose to follow different specialization paths in the curriculum.

 How is the curriculum gamified?

-Students progress in the curriculum by completing projects and getting points.
+Students progress in the curriculum by completing projects and getting "experience points".
 With these points students level up and unlock more projects and specialization branches.
 Students can also master different skills, complete quests and achievements.
 Students can compare their levels to know how far they are in the curriculum.

 How is the curriculum kept current?